 The Masai Mara Great Migration, Kenya

+The next spot on our african safari animals list goes to several packs of animals.
 As the plains in Serengeti dry out, the animals spend the summer and early fall in Masai Mara before heading south again in the fall to repeat the cycle.
 The scale of this event and the encounters between predator and prey, offer an extraordinary and an amazing wildlife spectacle.
 We had the opportunity to see the animals in the wild and the awe-inspiring migration during our visit to East Africa this summer.

 The Masai Mara Great Migration is the largest mass movement of land mammals on earth, when more than a million wildebeest, along with thousands of zebra, topi and gazelle, stalked by predators like big cats, vultures and hyenas circle through the Serengeti plains in Tanzania and Masai Mara Reserve in Kenya.
 The Mara River crossing is the hardest part of their journey, a life-or-death situation since there are vicious Nile crocodiles and territorial hippos is the river waiting to attack.
 Hippos are herbivores but we saw one feeding on the zebra that fell prey to the crocodiles.

 We saw thousands of zebras cross the river and watched in horror, as a severely wounded yet brave zebra walk slowly across the other side followed by hyenas.
-We were lucky to witness hundreds, maybe thousands of wildebeests waiting on the river bank in masses before the first ones made the daring leap.
+We were lucky to witness hundreds, maybe thousands of wildebeests waiting on the riverbank in masses before the first ones made the daring leap.
 It was a bumpy two hour drive each way to the river but worth every bit.
 We stopped en-route for a picnic in a field filled with wildebeests.
 Masai Mara Great Migration is definitely one of the greatest wildlife shows on earth and one of the best wildlife adventures.